fish-shell/fish-shell/doc_src/language.rst

 .. _language:

-The fish language
+The ghoti language
 =================

-This document is a comprehensive overview of fish's scripting language.
+This document is a comprehensive overview of ghoti's scripting language.

 For interactive features see :ref:`Interactive use <interactive>`.